-My last piece of advice is, think of it this way.
+My last piece of advice on how to end a relationship on good terms is, think of it this way.
 Breaking up with this guy is not only giving you the freedom to meet Mr. Right, but it’s giving your frog a chance to meet a woman who might adore him and love him madly.
 Don’t we all deserve that?

 Like this article?
 Check out, “9 Signs of a Healthy Romantic Relationship”